 Software testing is the phase of development lifecycle that aims at evaluating the capability of a program or system, identifying problematic areas and determining whether it meets the core objective of development.
 This testing process finds errors or mistakes in the developed system to assure it is built as per quality standards and client expectations.

 Enterprise software quality assurance and testing services can be broadly classified in two categories – manual testing and automation testing.

-Manual Testing Versus Automation Testing
+Difference Between Manual and Automation Testing

 Manual testing is the process of manually identifying defects in the software.
 In this type of testing, QA professionals check all the features of the given application, system, program or software to guarantee its proper functioning.
 As this type of testing is done manually, it does not require testers to have knowledge of tools.

 On the other hand, automation testing is the method of leveraging automation tools to write and execute test cases on the software application.
 These tools later compare the actual results to the expected behavior and create test reports.
 This type of testing requires testers to have hands-on on programming to create different test cases.